Ian Ogilvy: Other notable roles

 Ogilvy has had an extensive career in the theatre playing leading roles in many London West End productions, including Design for Living, Happy Family, Three Sisters, Rookery Nook by Ben Travers, Run for Your Wife, The Millionairess by Shaw, The Waltz of the Toreadors, and others.
 He has also worked widely in the American theatre.
 Among his films, Ogilvy had a major part in the 1970 epic film Waterloo.

 He co-starred with Boris Karloff in The Sorcerers (1967); with James Mason, Bobby Darin, and Geraldine Chaplin in Stranger in the House (also 1967); with Vincent Price in Witchfinder General (also known as The Conqueror Worm, 1968); with Tom Courtenay and Candice Bergen in The Day the Fish Came Out (1967); with Meryl Streep and Goldie Hawn in Death Becomes Her (1992); with Peter Cushing in two films for horror specialists Amicus and with Richard Dreyfuss and Nia Vardalos in My Life in Ruins (2009) – among others.

 He was a friend of the film-maker Michael Reeves and starred in all three of Reeves's films: Revenge of the Blood Beast (1966), The Sorcerers and Witchfinder General.
 He also had a role in the short-lived 1990s American soap opera, Malibu Shores.
 He has had roles in over one hundred television shows, often appearing as a guest star.
 He appeared in the television series Upstairs, Downstairs (as Lawrence Kirbridge).

 He guest-starred in The Avengers in the 1968 episode "They Keep Killing Steed" as Baron Von Curt, and on the BBC in Somerset Maugham's The Door of Opportunity, opposite Marianne Faithfull.

-In 1976, he featured in the pilot episode of the BBC television comedy series Ripping Yarns as The School Bully in “Tomkinson’s Schooldays”;he also appeared in I, Claudius (1976, as Drusus), and guest-starred in 6 episodes of Murder, She Wrote and 4 episodes of Diagnosis Murder.
+In 1976, he featured in the pilot episode of the BBC television comedy series Ripping Yarns as The School Bully in "Tomkinson’s Schooldays"; he also appeared in I, Claudius (1976, as Drusus), and guest-starred in 6 episodes of Murder, She Wrote and 4 episodes of Diagnosis Murder.
 He appeared as Edgar Linton in a film version of Wuthering Heights (1970) and as Owen Gereth in BBC dramatisation of The Spoils of Poynton (also 1970).

 In the 1990s, he guest-starred in the American television series Babylon 5, in the episode "In the Kingdom of the Blind" (1998).
 The series' star, Bruce Boxleitner, is the former husband of Ogilvy's second wife, actress Kathryn Holcomb.
 In 2000 he guest starred in Dharma & Greg, season 3 episode 15, "The Trouble with Troubadours", as the sarcastic British hotel night manager.

+He appeared in an episode of Call My Bluff on 13 May 1977, the panel game of word definitions and deceptions.

 He was the subject of This Is Your Life in 1979 when he was surprised by Eamonn Andrews.